-- Understand the history of Big Data and its impact to business.
+Understand the history and impact of Big Data to business;

-- Appreciate the required skills and processes to acquire and process big data.
+Appreciate the required skills and process to collect and process big data.

-- The Dilemma of Data and the Impact of Social Media, IOT and Search Engines
+I. The Dilemma of Data and the Impact of Social Media, IoT and Search Engine

 Mr. Chan earned his Bachelor’s degree in Marketing from the University of the Philippines – Iloilo Campus.